djkeu/snooker_scores/README.md

 ## ToDo Section

+- FixMe: when a red ball is accidentally potted instead of a colored ball, the count of red balls should be diminished by 1

 - Todo: player x missed the y ball:
     - Note: colored_balls_phase
     - Done: player x failed to pot the y ball